JiFish/artemis/docs/main.md

 >
 ```

-Actually writing a large program in this interface is not recommended.
-See the **IMPORT** command below to load a text file of program statements.
+If an error is detected while loading a program, the offending line will be printed along with the error and no program will be loaded.

-Files are saved to the user's documents directory in the subdirectory `artemis/HOME/`.
+Files are saved to the user's documents directory in the subdirectory `artemis/HOME/` with the `.bas` extension.
 See below for more information.

 Individual program statements may be deleted by entering their line number only: